nestjs/docs.nestjs.com/content/techniques/sql.md

 ### Relations

-Relationships are the established associations between two or more tables.
-Relationships are based on common fields from more than one table, often involving primary and foreign keys.
+Relations are associations established between two or more tables.
+Relations are based on common fields from each table, often involving primary and foreign keys.

-There are essentially three types of relationships:
+There are three types of relations:

 <table>
   <tr>